jun-hyeok/GBE3036-41_Introduction-to-Affective-Neuroscience_2019Fall/README.md

 Joyful, happy, sad, angry, disgusting, painful, bored... we experience these emotions all the time, and these experience keep changing every moment.
 How can we "define" emotions?
 How can we "study" emotions?
 What are the "bodily factors" that influence emotions?
 How we "measure" bodily response of emotions?
 What are the "brain representations" of emotions?
 Are emotions same with affect or feelings?
 How can we model the "dynamics" of emotions?
 What are the underlying problems in emotional disorders, like anxiety and depression? etc. There are so many interesting questions about emotions.

-In this class, we will learn 1) methodologies for affective neuroscience research, and 2) some key topics of affective neuroscience.
-3) We will also invite some researchers to hear more about ongoing studies on pain and emotions, and 4) have some debate sessions on controversial topics.
+In this class, we will learn 1) key topics of affective neuroscience.
+2) We will also invite some researchers to hear more about ongoing studies on pain and emotions, and 3) have some debate sessions on controversial topics.

 ## Course format and expectations